hashimaziz88/TaskMaster-Pro-H/README.md

+Here's a fun and practical challenge for building an interactive **To-Do List App** this week!
+This project will boost your JavaScript skills and make use of your creative, unique designs.
+Let’s turn this simple concept into a personal productivity app with a few extra features to make it challenging and real-world relevant!

 ---

-### 📝 Project Instructions: To-Do List App with Authentication & Task Management
+## 📝 Project Instructions: To-Do List App with Authentication & Task Management

 **Main Goal:** Create a fully functional To-Do List App where users can register/login to keep track of their tasks.
 This means you’ll be building a mini app with user management and task management features!